supersakana/99b_notes/README.md

 Introduces new requirement (six-pack), how to decide where to start when changing code.
 Explores Open/Closed, code smells, flocking.

+### 3.1 Unearthing Concepts

+- The arival of a new requirement tells you two things, onve very specific, the other more general.

+- A new requirement tells you exactly how code should change.
+Code that never changes obviously does not need to be very changable, but the bare is rasied when a new requirement enters and the code must be changable then.

+- Requirement: Add a feature that outputs 6-pack when

+- Conditionals are the bane of OO, as it is ok for Shameless Green's solution, but to add a new branch would turn the case frorm 4 to 6.

+### 3.2 Start with the Open/Closed Principle

+- "Open" is short for "Open/Closed" which in turn is short for _"open for extension and closed for modification"_.

+- The SOLID Design Principles are listed below...

+  1. **Single Responsibility**: The method in a class should bd cohesive around a single purpose.

+  2. **Open-Closed**: Objects should be open for extension but closed for modification (do not conflate the process of moving code around during refactoring).

+  3. **Liskov Subsitution**: Subclasses should be substitutable for their superclasses.

+  4. **Interface Segregation**: Objects should not be forced to depend on methods the do not use.

+  5. **Dependency Inversion**: Depend on abstractions, not on concretions.

+- SO, the current Bottles class ins _not_ open to the 6-packs requirement because adding new verse variants require editing the conditional.

+- To make it open, we need to remove the easiet to fix/best understood code smell.

+- If you can identify smells in code, you isolate flaws and correct them one by one

+### 3.3 Recognizing Code Smells

 ## Chapter 4

 Continues the step bu step refactoring. uses flocking rules and stumbles across the need for Liskove Subsitution Principle